jmcbroome/introduction-website/README.md

 ## The Pipeline and More Explanation

 To generate a website for your set of regions of interest, [you will first need to obtain a geojson representing your regions of interest.](https://geojson-maps.ash.ms).
 You will need to generate a sample-region two-column tsv, with sample identifiers in the first column and the ID of the region they are from in the second column.
 You will need what I'm calling a "lexicon" file to ensure compatibility between names- this is an unheaded csv containing in the first column the base name of each region to be used by the map, and comma separated after that, each other name for that region across your other files.
+An example is provided under data/state_lexicon.txt

 Once you've obtained these files, you can navigate to the data directory and run